lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 The composite KEM design specified in this document, and especially that of the KEM combiner specified in {{sec-kem-combiner}} means that the overall composite KEM algorithm should be considered to have the security strength of the strongest of its component algorithms; ie as long as one component algorithm remains strong, then the overall composite algorithm remains strong.

-## KEM Combiner Security Analysis {#sec-cons-kem-combiner}

-TODO

-TODO: SHA3 is a dual PRF cite: x-wing

-EDNOTE: the exact text to put here depends on the outcome of the CFRG KEM Combiners and X-Wing discussion.
-If CFRG doesn't move fast enough for us, then we may need to leverage this security consideration directly on top of the X-Wing paper [X-Wing].

-### Ciphertext collision resistance {#sec-cons-ct-collision}

-The notion of a ciphertext collision resistant KEM is defined in [X-Wing] being the property that it is computationally difficult to find two different ciphertexts that will decapsulate to the same shared secret under the same public key.
-In [X-Wing] it is proven that ML-KEM has this property and therefore the ML-KEM ciphertext can safely be omitted from the KEM combiner.
-Ciphertext collision resistance is not guaranteed for either RSA-OAEP or ECDH, therefore these ciphertexts are bound to the key derivation.

 <!-- End of Security Considerations section -->

 --- back